 In 2012, two years before returning objects from its William E. Teel collection, the MFA, Boston was served with competing claims for the return of certain works issued by the National Commission for Museums and Monuments in Nigeria and the Oba Palace in Benin, the official seat of power for the culture whose works were in question.
 Unsure how to proceed, the museum turned to a member of its board of advisers, Arese Carrington—a granddaughter several generations removed from the Oba Ovonramwen Nogbaisi, who reigned over the Benin Kingdom in 1897 at the time of the British invasion.

 Carrington, who resides in Boston, traveled to Benin, where she met with the current Oba in the presence of the full court to make a case for how the work in question could be accessible to the local Beninese diaspora while it remained in Boston.
-The Oba ended up withdrawing his claim in exchange for a commitment from the MFA to work on a list of goals for establishing a collaboration between the museum and the Benin community.
+The Oba agreed with Carrington on the condition that the museum and the Benin community work toward a list of goals to establish a sustained collaboration.